Implementing Views

 This will first list the complete result for the query and then keep the response stream open, emitting new or updated entries matching the query as they are added to the view.
 The stream does not complete until the client closes it.

-To use streaming, modify the returned type to be QueryStreamEffect instead and use queryStreamResult() to return the stream.
+To use streaming, modify the returned type to be QueryStreamEffect instead and use queryStreamResult() to return the stream, then add streamUpdates = true to the Query annotation.

 This is not intended as transport for service to service propagation of updates, and it does not guarantee delivery.
 For such use cases you should instead publish events to a topic, see Consuming and producing